Rebecca’s Contact Details

 rebeccamaryporteous@gmail.com

-I work with acute and chronic pain and discomfort, both physical and psychological, including that which arises with anxiety, depression, PTSD and developmental trauma and during pregnancy.
+I work with acute and chronic pain and discomfort, both physical and psychological, including that which arises with anxiety, depression, PTSD and developmental and systemic trauma.
 I usually start with what is going on in a person’s nervous system as a way of understanding suffering, whether it is experienced mentally or physically.

-Yoga, Trager® Approach, Somatic Experiencing and Integrative Therapy
+Yoga, Trager® Approach, Somatic Experiencing and Integrative Psychotherapy

-I have learned the therapeutic use of Yoga, the Trager Approach, Somatic Experiencing and Psychotherapy in that order, and for many years they were distinct in my mind when I was working.
-My style has become increasingly integrated over the years, and I would now be hard pressed to identify a clear differentiation between them in any given session.
-What is common to every session however, whatever the focus, is that together we bring our attention to the feelings, sensations and images that arise in you.
-Slowly and safely, states of overwhelm or freeze release, allowing the innate inclination of every living system towards restoration and resilience to make itself felt.
+I have learned the therapeutic use of Yoga, the Trager Approach, Somatic Experiencing and Psychotherapy in that order.
+For many years they were distinct in my mind when I was working, but over time my style has become increasingly integrated.
+I would now be hard-pressed to identify a clear differentiation between them in any given session.
+What is common to every session however, whatever the focus, is that together we bring our attention to the feelings, sensations, images and thoughts that arise in you.
+Slowly and safely, states of overwhelm or freeze are encountered and negotiated, allowing for the innate inclination of every living system towards restoration and resilience to make itself felt and understood.
 Old patterns of holding and reactivity, with their associated discomforts and behaviours, can then let go, leaving room for a newfound curiosity, aliveness and receptivity to the world.

 Another aspect common to every session is the joyous recognition that in every living system there is more that is functional than dysfunctional.
 We are working with how we’ve survived rather than how we are broken.